renatomaia/loski/doc/manual.md

 - `receive`: disables further receive operations.
 - `both`: disables both send and receive operations. (the default)

-This operation is only available for `connection` sockets.
+This operation is only available for `stream` sockets.

 In case of success, this function returns `true`.
 Otherwise it returns `nil` plus an error message.